 Green River College offers one of the best, most comprehensive radio education programs in the country.
 What sets us apart is that our coursework is combined with live on-air practice and experience that students can apply to any number of jobs in the broadcasting industry.

 Several of our classes satisfy a Humanities/Fine Arts/English requirement for an AA degree as well activity credits for other degree paths offered at Green River College.
-GRC also offers its own Broadcasting Associate in Pre-Professional Degree.
+GRC also offers degree options within the journalism department for broadcast students.

 Below are links to which courses are available during each academic quarter at Green River College, as well as a listing of all the Broadcast Journalism courses.